 In that small sandy cove nestled against the rainforest my mind was overwhelmed by the landscape, the interconnectedness of the ecosystems.
 Massive green leaves hung over my tent, tidepools absorbed the ocean surf, and a unique remoteness transported me into a totally foreign environment.

-The few expectations I had dissolved in that first sunset over the Pacific, waves crashing with a dull thud providing a perfect white noise to drift off to.
+The few expectations I had dissolved in that first sunset over the Pacific, as striking as the ones along the best Joshua Tree hikes, waves crashing with a dull thud providing a perfect white noise to drift off to.
 Tomorrow, I would begin thru-hiking the Pacific Northwest Trail.

 Pros and Cons of Hiking in Olympic National Park